The Best Gambling Books Ever Written

-It is a sort of an encyclopedia that an avid gambler would love to have.
-Also, the many anecdotal accounts of real and fictional events make it a good read.
+It is a sort of an encyclopedia that any avid gambler would love to have.
+Also, the many anecdotal accounts of real and fictional events included in this gambling book make it a good and easy read, too.

 By Peter Svoboda

-15. The Professor, the Banker and the Suicide King
+The Professor, the Banker, and the Suicide King

 By Michael Craig